HakanMalatyali/StudyCase-PercentageStore/README.md

 User interface is not required.

 ## **Solutions**
-The discount rate defined for the user card was taken, a total value was found by making transactions for each product in the basket.
+The discount rate defined for the user card was taken, a total value was found by making transactions for each product in the cart.
 Then, as a result of the calculation at the end of the invoice, a $5 discount was applied for each $200 on the invoice.

+If there is a phone in the cart, first the percentage of the other products in the cart is calculated according to the credit card the user has.
+The result is added to the amount of the phone.
+5$ is deducted for every 200$ amount.
+And the amount without discount, the final amount, and the discount amount are written on the invoice.
+In addition, there is only a single percentage discount on the invoice.

 !!
 The user's card type does not give a discount for the phone.
 ------------------------------------------------------------------